Strilanc/Strilanc.github.io/_posts/2016-01-30-quantum-pigeonhole.md

 Got all that?
 When the referee performs a parity measurement on the state we crafted, they are actually entangling the two qubits they touched.
-We don't know the parity of that entanglement, but we can toggle said parity by rotating the involved qubits around the X axis.
+We don't know the parity of that entanglement, but we can toggle said parity by rotating the touched qubits around the X axis.
-And we can't hurt the involved qubits when doing so, because they're not affected by this particular rotation.
+And rotating the wrong qubits can't hurt, because the untouched qubits are in a state not affected by this particular rotation.

 So what's happening is: